Chapter 8. Technology Previews

-The data streaming accelerator driver for kernel is available as a Technology Preview
+The Intel data streaming accelerator driver for kernel is available as a Technology Preview

-The data streaming accelerator (DSA) driver for the kernel is currently available as a Technology Preview.
-DSA is an Intel CPU integrated accelerator and supports a shared work queue with process address space ID (pasid) submission and shared virtual memory (SVM).
+The Intel data streaming accelerator driver (IDXD) for the kernel is currently available as a Technology Preview.
+It is an Intel CPU integrated accelerator and includes a shared work queue with process address space ID (pasid) submission and shared virtual memory (SVM).

 Soft-RoCE available as a Technology Preview

-Remote Direct Memory Access (RDMA) over Converged Ethernet (RoCE) is a network protocol which implements RDMA over Ethernet.
-Soft-RoCE is the software implementation of RoCE which supports two protocol versions, RoCE v1 and RoCE v2.
+Remote Direct Memory Access (RDMA) over Converged Ethernet (RoCE) is a network protocol that implements RDMA over Ethernet.
+Soft-RoCE is the software implementation of RoCE which maintains two protocol versions, RoCE v1 and RoCE v2.
 The Soft-RoCE driver,

 rdma_rxe, is available as an unsupported Technology Preview in RHEL 8.